MaterializeInc/materialize/doc/developer/design/20231102_read_holds.md

 The `HOLD` can be created in any schema on which the user has a `CREATE` privilege (see (Alternatives)[#Alternatives] for other takes on this).
 The user must have a `SELECT` privilege on all objects.

-Definitions:
-- **physical read frontier**: the read frontier of an object excluding `HOLD`s and any running queries or transactions.
-- **logical read frontier**: the read frontier of an object including `HOLD`s and any running queries or transactions.
+Terminology side note:
+Both the compute and storage controllers expose a `CollectionState` with `read_capabilities` and `implied_capability`.
+Although reading these are both exposed in the API, `read_capabilities` should never be read by the adapter, which should limit itself to reading only `implied_capability`.
+When this document uses the terms "read frontier" or "since", it is referring to the `implied_capability`.

-If `AT TIME` is specified, the read hold is created at that time.
+If `AT <time>` is specified, the read hold is created at that time.
-It is an error if that time is less than any object's logical frontier.
-Due to the use of the logical frontier, a new `HOLD` can be created while at the time of an existing `HOLD` (say, because the object set of a `HOLD` needs to be changed by creating a new one).
+For each object in the `HOLD`, the time must be in advance of that object's read frontier *or* any other `HOLD`'s time on that object, otherwise an error occurs.
+We want to support safe swapping out of one `HOLD` for another, and since we only reference a collection's `implied_capability` (which is not aware of any read holds), it is necessary to call out specifically that other `HOLD`s times are valid for new `HOLD`s.
-If `AT TIME` is not specified, Materialize automatically chooses the least common physical read frontier of all objects.
+If `AT <time>` is not specified, Materialize automatically chooses the least valid read frontier among all objects of the `HOLD`.

 `HOLD`s are destroyed by: